Quantum ergodicity for contact metric structures: Contact metric structures

 \begin{proposition} Let $(M^{2d+1},\eta)$ be a contact manifold.
 There exists a unique global vector field $R$, called the \emph{Reeb vector field} of the contact structure $\eta$, satisfying the following relations:

 \end{proposition}

-A diffeomorphism $f$ between two contact manifolds $(M_1,\eta_1)$ and $(M_2,\eta_2)$ is called a \emph{contact transformation} if we have $f^* \eta_2 = \tau \eta_1$ for some nonvanishing function $\tau$.
-If the function $\tau$ is equal to 1, one then talks about \emph{strict contact transformation}.
-The next theorem indicates that every two contact structures can be sent on one another by a strict contact transformation locally (see, e.g., \cite[Section 6.2]{Mo02}).
+A diffeomorphism $f$ between two contact manifolds $(M_1,\eta_1)$ and $(M_2,\eta_2)$ is called a \emph{contact transformation} if we have $f^* \eta_2 = \tau \eta_1$ for some non-vanishing function $\tau$.
+If the function $\tau$ is equal to 1, then one talks about a \emph{strict contact transformation}.
+The next theorem indicates that any two contact structures can be sent on one another by a strict contact transformation locally (see, e.g., \cite[Section 6.2]{Mo02}).